Hesperian Health Guides

 Girl typing with stick attached to elastic headband on head.

-Many children who have poor hand control and cannot write clearly by hand can learn to write well on a typewriter—using their hands or a stick attached to their heads.
+Many children who have difficulty with hand control and cannot write clearly by hand can learn to use a typewriter—using their hands or a stick attached to their heads.
 A typewriter or computer may be a wise investment for a child with severe disabilities—and may in time provide a way for her to earn money.

 A pocket calculator is much cheaper than a typewriter.
 A person with disabilities who is good with numbers can do many different kinds of accounting jobs.